-The course will provide an overview of the criminal justice system including experiences to work alongside professionals in the community; including city government officials, police officers, social workers, and psychologists.
+The course will provide an overview of the criminal justice system including experiences to work alongside professionals in the community; including city government officials, police officers and social workers.
 Students will experience a mock trial, court room scenarios, eyewitness testimony, civic engagement opportunities, and forensic investigation.
 They will study the importance of personal safety and crime prevention.